Red Lobster files for bankruptcy after missteps including all-you-can-eat shrimp

 "Other people stop eating beef, I'm going to stop eating lobster," he told investors.

-In January, Thai Union washed its hands off Red Lobster.
+In January, Thai Union washed its hands of Red Lobster.
 The owners said they would essentially abandon their stake in the chain, setting the restaurant company on a path to bankruptcy.

 In this week's Chapter 11 filing, Red Lobster says it has a prearranged bid, known as a "stalking horse" bid, from its lenders to buy out the chain, unless it receives a higher rival bid.